-Primary emissions sector addressed and action type^
+Primary emissions sector addressed and action type (selections mandatory)^

-Industrial Processes and Product

-Improve energy efficiency of industrial processes
+Industrial Processes and Product Improve energy efficiency of industrial processes

 The City has negotiated a program with the operator of its water system (Lehigh County Authority) to perform leak detection and repairs on 165 miles of the City's distribution pipes each year, resulting in checking the entire system every three years.
-This program resulted in savings of 29,485,057 gallons of water in 2021.
+This program resulted in savings of 34,314,264 gallons of water in 2022.

 Based on the results from the leak detection above and other data, LCA creates the water main replacement program.
-The cost noted below is the replacement of one mile of water main.